stacks-network/docs/_core/naming/search.md

 * Substring search on usernames, full names, twitter_handle (powered by MongoDB)
 * Raw Lucene index which handles searching extended data e.g., bio.

-Search will currently return upto a max of 20 results (can be less depending on the query) with data that follows structure of [blockstack IDs](https://github.com/blockstack/blockstack):
+Search will currently return up to a max of 20 results (can be less depending on the query) with data that follows structure of [blockstack IDs](https://github.com/blockstack/blockstack):

 In early 2017, the search subsystem was ported over to the new API system, where support for search is provided by the endpoint: